Kingston, Massachusetts: Transportation

 Massachusetts Route 3, also known as the Pilgrims Highway, runs through the eastern portion of town.
 There are three exits for Kingston: at the Independence Mall, now called the Kingston Collection, in the southern portion of town, at Route 3A, and on the Kingston/Duxbury town line where Route 3A again crosses the highway.
 The new highway portion of U.S. Route 44 passes through the southern portion of town, along the edge of the state forest, on its way to its new intersection with Route 3.
 Additionally, Routes 27, 53, 80, and 106 all end in the town, with all except Route 27 (which ends at Route 106) ending at their intersections with Route 3A.

-Kingston is one of the two termini of the Kingston/Plymouth line of the MBTA's Commuter Rail system.
-The Kingston terminus is located just off Route 3, north of the mall.
+Kingston station is the terminus of the Kingston Line of the MBTA Commuter Rail system.
+Local transit is provided by GATRA, with the SAIL link from the train station through to Duxbury, Marshfield and Pembroke, and the Freedom and Liberty links to Plymouth.

 Regional air service can be reached at Plymouth Municipal Airport; the nearest national and international air service can be reached at Logan International Airport in Boston.

-Kingston is located on the 42nd parallel, recognized by a roadside memorial on Loring Street near the Bay Farms area.

-Commuter rail service from Boston's South Station is provided by the MBTA with a stop in Kingston on its Plymouth/Kingston Line.
-Commuter bus service from Plymouth to Boston is provided by Plymouth and Brockton Street Railway Company with a stop in Kingston.

 The Claire Saltonstall Bikeway also known as Bike Route 1 runs through the southern portion of town along Route 80.
-It runs for 135 miles from Boston to Cape Cod with about 3 miles through Kingston.
+It runs for 135 miles from Boston to Cape Cod, with approximately three miles passing through Kingston.